Get your FREE store + Amazon business!

 Be honest about your real life

-Hours, kids’ schedules, what tools you own, what your spouse can help with.
-Honesty saves you $800 in wrong tries.
+Your hours, the kids’ schedules, the tools you own, what your spouse can help with.
+That honesty is what saves you the wrong tries.

 3